This post has been updated for Fall 2020 learning.

 Coloring Book & Experiments Packet (PDF Attached)

-Print out this Coloring Book & Experiment packet for some fun Adopt-A-Pilot activities you can do at home!
+Teachers and parents, print out this Coloring Book & Experiment packet for some fun Adopt-A-Pilot activities you can do at home, or remotely!

 ...
 View more